Defending the tolerant secular state

 These broader interests include concerns about the environment and about the lack of sufficient concern about non-human species.

 We see ourselves as defenders and promoters of the values from the Renaissance and the Enlightenment, which means democracy - free open societies, rule-of-law; it gives primacy to the individual and human rights coupled with corresponding responsibilities.
 We are "progressive" in our views about economic and societal matters including seeking general compassion and equity in social policies.
 However "socialism", meaning pursuing the "public ownership of the means of production", is controversial amongst us.
-The present writer does not support the concept on the grounds that its pursuit tends to lead to totalitarianism.
+The present writer does not support the concept on the grounds that its pursuit tends to lead to totalitarianism and economic shortages because the stifling rules of public ownership stifles the "animal spirits" in JM Keynes' words.

 We are concerned about equity issues such as excessive income and wealth inequality, the unequal treatment of women, massive global inequity etc. but our main active focus remains addressing the ongoing issues from our roots, which is the inappropriate dominance of the religious organisations in public affairs.
 To be involved in these "non-core" issues we tend to form alliances and/or support groups focussed on these areas including organisations such as GetUp! and avaaz.org.